awsdocs/aws-php-developers-guide/doc_source/kinesis-firehose-example-delivery-stream.md

 ## List Existing Delivery Streams Sending Data to Other AWS Services<a name="list-existing-delivery-streams-sending-data-to-other-aws-services"></a>

-To list all the existing Kinesis Data Firehose delivery streams sending data to Amazon S3, Amazon ES, or Amazon Redshift, or to Splunk, use the [ListDeliveryStreams](https://docs.aws.amazon.com/firehose/latest/APIReference/API_ListDeliveryStreams.html) operation\.
+To list all the existing Kinesis Data Firehose delivery streams sending data to Amazon S3, OpenSearch Service, or Amazon Redshift, or to Splunk, use the [ListDeliveryStreams](https://docs.aws.amazon.com/firehose/latest/APIReference/API_ListDeliveryStreams.html) operation\.

  **Imports**